soumik9/job-portal-acc/README.md

 * Verify accesstoken and 'hr' role to get that manager created jobs.
 * Verify accesstoken and 'hr' role to update job details.
 * Get all jobs for candidate filtering and sorting flexiblity.
+* Get specific job details with candidates and resume url.
+* Apply to a job with pdf and if deadline expired can not apply.
+* Get single job details with id.

 ## Technologies